Denis-Wanjohi/demo-mvc/README.md

 ## Model

-Shows  generally what the model of the code dose
+Shows  generally what the model of the code does

 ## View